Skip to Content

 Weddings

-Last Updated on July 5, 2023
+Last Updated on June 24, 2024

-These zero waste bachelorette party ideas will show you what I did for my own party, as well as provide you with a springboard for throwing your own party with sustainable party decorations and activities.
-These unique bachelorette party ideas keep all the fun of a bachelorette without all of the waste.
+These zero waste bachelorette party ideas will show you what I did for my own party, as well as provide you with a springboard for throwing your own party with sustainable party decor and activities.
+These unique and DIY bachelorette party ideas keep all the fun of a bachelorette without all of the waste.
 We went out to sustainable locations so we didn’t even have to worry about too many eco friendly party decorations — we were just able to focus on fun!

-eco friendly bachelorette party
+simple bachelorette party ideas

 The party planning was completely out of my control, but my two best friends were in charge!
 I wasn’t worried about trash for one second.

 Since I got married at the courthouse, I knew I wasn’t actually going to have bridesmaids.
-But, just because you have a simple wedding doesn’t mean you get to miss out on all of the fun.
+But, just because you have a simple wedding doesn’t mean you have to miss out on all of the fun.

-sustainable bachelorette party ideas
+simple bachelorette party ideas

 opt to rent